antarktikali/f90x-serial-documentation/f90x-serial-documentation.md

 **Note:** I have compiled this information as a hobby project, and it might have mistakes.
 I take no responsibility for any possible personal or device damages.
-The information provided here is only meant for enterntainment, and should not be followed as instructions.
+The information provided here is only meant for entertainment, and should not be followed as instructions.

 ## Existing solutions